1. What is a novel coronavirus?

 3. What are the symptoms of COVID-19?

-The most common symptoms of COVID-19 include fever, dry cough and fatigue.
-Other symptoms include loss of taste or smell, nasal congestion, conjunctivitis, sore throat, headache, muscle or joint pain, skin rash, nausea or vomiting, diarrhea, chills or dizziness.
+The most common symptoms of COVID-19 include fever, chills and sore throat.
+Other symptoms include severe fatigue, loss or change of sense of taste and /or smell, nasal congestion, conjunctivitis, headache, muscle or joint pain, skin rash, nausea or vomiting, diarrhea and dizziness.
 Some people may only have very mild or non-specific symptoms, while some may develop severe symptoms like shortness of breath, chest pain or confusion.

 Complications may include respiratory failure, acute respiratory distress syndrome (ARDS), sepsis and septic shock, thromboembolism, and/or multi-organ failure including injury of the heart, liver or kidneys.
 There are reports that children and adolescents with COVID-19 may develop a rare but serious condition known as multisystem inflammatory syndrome in children (MIS-C), leading to multiorgan failure and shock.

-People of older age and those with underlying medical problems (e.g. hypertension, heart and lung problems, diabetes, obesity or cancer) are at higher risk of developing serious illness.
+People over age 60 and those with existing medical conditions including hypertension, heart and lung problems, diabetes, obesity, cancer and pregnancy are at higher risk of developing serious illness.

 4. What is the mode of transmission of COVID-19?